junelsolis/freeradius-admin/README.md

 # FreeRADIUS 3 Setup
 In order to use this software, I assume that you already have a FreeRADIUS 3 server set up properly to interface with a MySQL database containing the default FreeRADIUS schema.
 This project was constructed with the default MySQL schema that comes with FreeRADIUS in mind.
 If you wish to use this project with a different schema, you will have to change the tables the source code points to.

+# How to Contribute
+Contributors are welcome.
+Fork the project and create a pull request.
+Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for some guidelines.

 # Project History
 I originally started this project as a way to automate and simplify network user management at <a href="http://www.maxwellsda.org">Maxwell Adventist Academy</a>, a secondary school outside Nairobi, Kenya where I worked both as a physician and network administrator.
 I saw an interest in it because there was an opportunity to learn PHP/Laravel and configure FreeRADIUS at the same time.
 This was a challenge because the FreeRADIUS documentation does not seem very clear to beginners to the technology like me.